 Part I: Annual Reexaminations for Families Paying Income Based Rents.
 This part discusses the requirements for annual reexamination of income and family composition.
-Full reexaminations are conducted at least once a year for families paying income-based Part II: Reexaminations for Families Paying Flat Rents.
+Full reexaminations are conducted at least once a year for families paying income-based rents.
+Part II: Reexaminations for Families Paying Flat Rents.
 This part contains the PHA's policies for conducting full reexaminations of family income and composition for families paying flat rents.
 These full reexaminations are conducted at least once every 3 years.
 This part also contains the PHA's policies for conducting annual updates of family composition for flat rent families.
 Part III: Interim Reexaminations.
 This part includes HUD requirements and PHA policies related to when a family may and must report changes that occur between annual reexaminations.
 Part IV: Recalculating Tenant Rent.
 After gathering and verifying required information for an annual or interim reexamination, the PHA must recalculate the tenant rent.
-While the basic policies that govern these calculations are provided in Chapter 6, this part describes the policies that affect these calculations during a reexamination.
-Policies governing reasonable accommodation, family privacy, required family cooperation, and program abuse, as described elsewhere in this ACOP, apply to annual and interim reexaminations.
-Style Definition: Level 1 Bullet Style Definition: Level 1 Bullet Char PART I: ANNUAL REEXAMINATIONS FOR FAMILIES PAYING INCOME-BASED RENTS [24 CFR 960.257] 9-I.A.
+While the basic policies that govern these calculations are provided in Chapter 6, this part lays out policies that affect these calculations during a reexamination.
+Policies governing reasonable accommodation, family privacy, required family cooperation, and program abuse, as described elsewhere in this ACOP, apply to annual and interim reexaminations. .

+PART I: ANNUAL REEXAMINATIONS FOR FAMILIES PAYING INCOME-BASED RENTS [24 CFR 960.257] 9-I.A.
 OVERVIEW For those families who choose to pay income-based rent, the PHA must conduct a reexamination of income and family composition at least annually [24 CFR 960.257(a)(1)].
-For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
+For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually, and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
 Policies related to the reexamination process for families paying flat rent are located in Part II of this chapter.
 For all residents of public housing, whether those residents are paying income-based or flat rents, the PHA must conduct an annual review of community service requirement compliance.
-This annual reexamination is also a good time to have residents sign consent forms for criminal background checks in case the criminal history of a resident is needed at some point to for the purposes of lease enforcement or eviction.
-The PHA is required to obtain all of the information necessary to conduct reexaminations.
-How that information will be collected is left to the discretion of the PHA.
+This annual reexamination is also a good time to have residents sign consent forms for criminal background checks in case the criminal history of a resident is needed at some point to determine the need for lease enforcement or eviction.
+The PHA is required to obtain information needed to conduct reexaminations.
+How that information will be collected is left to the discretion of the SHAPHA.
 Families are required to provide current and accurate information on income, assets, allowances and deductions, family composition and community service compliance as part of the reexamination process [24 CFR 960.259].
 This part contains the PHA's policies for conducting annual reexaminations.